33dudu/magicreator/docs/term2/07- Measuring The World.md

                 ![](../images/term2/measuring/1.gif){: style="height:300px;width:400px"}

-                > We took one picture with G(eek)-sign on each spot to document our succeded :smile_cat:
+                > We took one picture with G(eek)-sign on each spot to document our succeed :smile_cat:

                 </center>